Confined and deconfined chaos in classical spin systems: Ishimori chain

 The Ishimori spin chain is an integrable classical model with unbounded nearest neighbour interactions~\cite{ishimori_an_1982}.
 With periodic boundary conditions on $L$ spins (and identifying $\vb{S}_L$ with $\vb{S}_0$), the Hamiltonian is:

 where $J$ is the interaction strength.
-We set $J = 1$ henceforth.
+We set $J = 1$ henceforth\footnote{We note that the equilibrium properties are unstable at low temperatures for this sign choice.
+However, this does not affect our dynamical results.}.
 The model hosts infinitely long-lived quasi-particles~\cite{ishimori_an_1982,Theodorakopoulos_nontopological_1995,McRoberts_long_2022}, and is a special case of the lattice Landau-Lifshitz model~\cite{faddeevHamiltonianMethodsTheory1987,prosen_macroscopic_2013}.
 It has extensively many conserved quantities, including energy, total $z$-magnetization, and the torsion $\tau$, defined as:

 Dynamics is determined by the usual Hamilton equations \(\dot{A} = \poissonbracket{A}{\HIC}\), where \(\poissonbracket{A}{B}\) is the Poisson bracket of \(A\) and \(B\).
 The spin variables \(S_j^{x,y,z}\) obey \(\poissonbracket{S_j^a}{S_k^b} = \delta_{jk} \epsilon_{abc} S_j^c\), where \(\epsilon_{abc}\) is the Levi-Civita symbol.